Electrical Audio: Studio layout

 The facility was built by gutting an existing building and customizing the space to Albini's specifications, including walls made of adobe bricks shipped from New Mexico.
 Electrical Audio comprises two separate studios, A and B.

 Studio A

 Studio A is the larger of the two studios and has three separate performance rooms.
 Center Field is the largest at 1200 sqft, Alcatraz is a 'dry environment' room and Kentucky is a brighter live room with improved low frequency linearity.
 The control room runs a 48 channel Neotek Elite console and can accommodate up to 132 inputs.

 Studio B

 Studio B is the smaller of the two studios with an 800 sqft live room and a 300 sqft isolation room.
 The control room runs a 36 input Neotek Series II console.

-Product manufacturing

-Electrical Audio produces a two channel microphone preamp and Mid Side Matrix.
-They were listed for sale starting in 2013.